 I befanini di Barga

-Typical during the Christmas period, these are biscuits which each family produces, in enormous quantities.
+During Christmas time every family bakes these cookies in enormous quantities.
 They are decorative and one-of-a-kind, simply made with shortcrust pastry with a centre filled with almond paste, flavoured with alkermes and sassolino.
-Alessandro explained the recipe to us and we then did it together, but now, with Tommaso’s video recipe, we will show you how to do it.
+We made the recipe with Alessandro and now, with Tommaso’s video, we will show you how to make them!

 Thank you Monica, Cinzia, Alessandro and to all the Renaissance Tuscany Il Ciocco Resort & Spa staff for a warm welcome and an incredible weekend.